From the start of the 2022 school year our school bus operator has changed. Our new school bus operator is Go Bus.

-The bell goes at 2.45 for bus students.
+The school bell goes at 2.45pm for bus students.
 Bus students need to move quickly to the Ranolf Street entrance where a staff member checks students onto the bus.
 The bus duty teacher does not have time to send for any students who have not turned up for the bus.
 The bus is on a very tight schedule and the feeder bus needs to get from St Mary's to JPC so it doesn't hold up other buses.

 The Ministry of Education has three criteria that students must meet in order to qualify for school transport assistance.
 They are: